NoxOrg/Nox.Reference/README.md

 # About

 ***Nox.Reference*** is a storage that contains the most commonly used types.
-To persist data Nox.Reference uses sqlLite databases which are dived by domain-specific responsibilities.
+To persist data Nox.Reference uses SQLite databases which are dived by domain-specific responsibilities.

 Nox.Reference represents the following packages:

-- Nox.Refence.World
+- Nox.Reference.World
-- Nox.Refence.Machine
+- Nox.Reference.Machine
-- Nox.Refence.IpAddress
+- Nox.Reference.IpAddress

 ## Soluition design convention: